 Why Are 2 Strokes Banned?

-2 strokes can be raced anywhere as an amateur.
+2 strokes can be raced anywhere as an amateur, but they are limited at the professional AMA level.

 The only place where 2 strokes cannot race against the same size 4 stroke is in professional motocross racing.
 This means a 250 2 stroke cannot race in the 250 class (full of 250cc 4 strokes).